igorlfs/nvim-dap-view/docs/src/posts/commands.md

 ## `DapViewShow [view]`

 Shows a given view.
 If the specified view is already the current one, jumps to its window.

+[^1]: In the current tab.
+May close the views window in another tab.